Skip to content

 4. Select the "Add Application" button.

-5. Fill in the relevant fields.
-5.1 "Transport Mode": Select HTTP or Email as the means by which apps will report-in to this app.
+5. Fill in the relevant fields under the "Settings" tab.
+5.1 For agent-driven applications: "Transport Mode": Select HTTP or Email as the transport apps will use to report-in to this app.
+5.2 For non-agent-driven applications: Be sure to select a Dependency Manager and EOL Manager from the "Settings" tab.

 6. Select the "Create" button.
 6.1.
 "App Group": Once the app has been created, an "App Group" field will be shown.
-These group apps together by environment and/or technology.
+These simply group apps together by environment and/or technology.

 7. Select the "Get Developer Export" button and send the information securely to your developers.